-- The stipulated facts and disposition are APPROVED AND THE REPROVAL IMPOSED. - The stipulated facts and disposition are APPROVED AS MODIFIED as set forth below, and the \Box REPROVAL IMPOSED. - П All court dates in the Hearing Department are vacated.
+The stipulated facts and disposition are APPROVED AS MODIFIED as set forth below, and the REPROVAL IMPOSED.

+All court dates in the Hearing Department are vacated.

-The parties are bound by the stipulation as approved unless; 1) a motion to withdraw or modify the stipulation, filed within 15 days after service of this order, is granted; or 2) this court modifies or further modifies the approved stipulation.
+The parties are bound by the stipulation as approved unless: 1) a motion to withdraw or modify the stipulation, filed within 15 days after service of this order, is granted; or 2) this court modifies or further modifies the approved stipulation.
 (See rule 5.58(E) & (F), Rules of Procedure.)
 Otherwise the stipulation shall be effective 15 days after service of this order.